Four pupils injured in knife attack at western German school

 Other students reported similar experiences.

-"We had English lessons, then an announcement was made that several pupils had been injured and the paramedics should come to the first-aid room," another pupil at the school told dpa.
+"We had English lessons, then an announcement was made that several pupils had been injured and the paramedics should come to the first-aid room," another student at the school told dpa.

 As they waited barricaded in their classroom, someone pushed the handle and scratched at the door, the second pupil said.